minio/kes-docs/content/concepts/server-api.md

 Delete a new cryptographic key.

-Please note that is a dangerous operations.
-Once a key has been deleted all data that has been encrypted with it cannot be decrypted anymore, and therefore, is lost.

-<details><summary>Example</summary>
+**Warning:** This is a dangerous operation.
+You cannot decrypt any data encrypted by a key after deleting the key.
+This operation may cause data loss.

 #### Sample Request
 ```bash